beacon-biosignals/StableHashTraits.jl/README.md

 stable_hash(B.X(2, 1); version=4) == stable_hash(A.X(1, 2); version=4)
 ```

-Different array types with the same content hash to the same value.
+Different array types with the same content hash to the same value:

 ```julia
 stable_hash(view([1,2,3], 1:2); version=4) == stable_hash([1,2]; version=4)
 ```

-Byte equivalent arrays of all `NumberType` values will hash to the same value.
+Byte-equivalent arrays of all `NumberType` values will hash to the same value:

 ```julia
 stable_hash([0.0, 0.0]; version=4) == stable_hash([0, 0]; version=4)